 - On your vagina's lower wall

-In combination with information about your medical history and any symptoms you're experiencing, your doctor or nurse may diagnose pelvic inflammatory disease (PID).
+In combination with information about your medical history and any symptoms you're experiencing, your doctor or nurse can check for pelvic inflammatory disease (PID).
 This infection of the female reproductive organs is pretty common, and it happens when sexually transmitted bacteria spread from the vagina to the fallopian tubes, ovaries or uterus.
 Tenderness and swelling can signify PID.

 It's so important to bring up any symptoms during your exam, as a proper diagnosis will help you get treatment that gets you feeling better and back to leading your normal life.
 Treatment for PID can include antibiotics (make sure you take everything prescribed, even if you start feeling better a few days in) for you and your partner or partners.